The Crafty Carrot

 Partnering, fusing, linking and sharing,

-Give thanks to the wood wide web - So wassail the fungi who live down below,
+4. So wassail the fungi who live down below,

 Give thanks to the wood wide web